menu

 Demographics

-The education level of David City citizens is very high relative to the national average among all cities (21.84%): 35.49% of adults in David City have a bachelor's degree or even advanced degree.
+The population of David City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.49% of adults in David City have a bachelor's degree or even advanced degree.

 The per capita income in David City in 2018 was $34,315, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $137,260 for a family of four.
 However, David City contains both very wealthy and poor people as well.